Eligibility for Post-Completion OPT

 When compiling the application for USCIS, students should carefully consider the mailing address they choose to include on Form I-765.
 All correspondence from USCIS, including the receipt notice, requests for additional documents (if applicable), and the EAD (if approved), will be sent to the mailing address listed on Form I-765.
 Students should list an address at which they will be able to receive mail for at least three to four months.

 Students are responsible for mailing the OPT application to the appropriate USCIS Lockbox facility.
-If a North Carolina address is listed on Form I-765 (the USCIS form used to apply for OPT), the application should be mailed to the USCIS Dallas Lockbox facility.
-If the student is using an address outside of North Carolina, the student may need to submit their application to a different USCIS address.
-The student should check the USCIS website to verify the address that should be used to mail their application.
+Currently all OPT applications should be mailed to the USCIS Chicago Lockbox facility, but as this designation by USCIS can change at any time, students should always check the USCIS website to verify the address that should be used to mail their application.

 If unsure about where to mail the application or which mail/delivery service to use, students should speak with their International Student Advisor.